Articles

 Global CSS Styles

-After a user qualifies for an experience, they receive action content that consists of various changes, insertions, and the removal of content on the page.
+After a customer qualifies for an experience, they receive action content that consists of various changes, insertions, and the removal of content on the page.
 Most actions have an optional input to include "global" CSS styles.
-The optional ...
+The optio...

 Use JavaScript to Poll for Necessary Resources

-Timing Issues In a very basic sense, a timing issue is when you attempt to use a library (like jQuery), a selector, or another resource before it has fully loaded.
+In a very basic sense, a timing issue is when you attempt to use a library (like jQuery), a selector, or another resource before it has fully loaded.
 Timing issues are a constant concern for developers.
-Ensuring resources are avail...
+Ensuring resources are available before the...

 Monetate and iFrames